Linear and angular velocity control commands

 Angular velocity, specified as a scalar in radians per second.

-TargetDir— Target direction for robot
+TargetDir— Target direction for vehicle

 To enable this port, select the Show TargetDir output port parameter.

 0.1(default) | scalar

 Desired linear velocity, specified as a scalar in meters per second.
 The controller assumes that the vehicle drives at a constant linear velocity and that the computed angular velocity is independent of the linear velocity.

 Maximum angular velocity, specified as a scalar in radians per second.
 The controller saturates the absolute angular velocity output at the given value.